 - Look through the Speakers Catalog and select a program.
-PLEASE NOTE: Some programs are only for K-12 schools, some are not approved for schools, and some are for both--be sure to select the appropriate program for your audience/organization.
+PLEASE NOTE: Some programs are only for K-12 classrooms, some are not approved for classrooms, and some are for both–be sure to select the appropriate program for your audience/organization.

 - Create a free online account or log-in to your account here.